 - And more

 We don’t walk into the OR with a chip on our shoulder, acting like we know it all.
 We don’t operate that way.
 But we do know cataracts.
 We know surgical techniques.
 We learn doctor preferences quickly.
-We work hard to be punctual, prepared, pre-emptive, and positive.
+We work hard to be punctual, prepared, preemptive, and positive.

-We’ve found that arming our coordinators with knowledge equips them to better serve any OR team (no matter their experience level), any surgeon, in any OR.
-Their can-do attitudes and helpful mindsets can increase eye team efficiency dramatically, not to mention an increase in safety for the patients and ease-of-mind for the surgeon from day 1.
+We’ve found that arming our coordinators with knowledge equips them to better serve any OR team (no matter their experience level), and any surgeon, in any OR.
+Their can-do attitudes and helpful mindsets can increase eye team efficiency dramatically, not to mention an increase in safety for the patients and ease-of-mind for the surgeon from day one.

 Experience our services first-hand by signing up for a free demo today!